 In addition to the NIH and insurance company guidelines mentioned above, your doctor may have their own requirements.
 For example, your doctor may insist that you…

 - Can move around well.
-Being bed-ridden or confined to a wheelchair will increase the chance of blot clot symptoms and complications following surgery.
+Being bed-ridden or confined to a wheelchair will increase the chance of blood clot symptoms and complications following surgery.

 - Have a BMI below 50 or lose 10% of your weight before surgery.
 The higher your BMI, the higher your risk for complications.
 However, many surgeons don’t require any weight loss prior to approving surgery.

 - Be under a certain age, as the risk of complications may increase as you get older.
 If you are over 50, your doctor will most likely require cardiac clearance before approving surgery.

 - Be old enough so that your growth plates have fused.
 Teen weight loss surgery may or may not be appropriate.
 Surgery will not be an option for children until their growth plates fuse, but even afterwards there are several factors to consider.

 - Do not suffer from certain medical conditions